Healthcare Medical Pharmaceutical Directory.com

 When patients self-inject specialty drugs or take them orally, the pharmacy benefit associated with their health plan often provides coverage through the use of a PBM.
 When a clinician administers specialty drug therapies (through an IV or injection), the product is usually covered by the medical benefit.

 Clinicians would substantially markup products in buy and bill arrangements, especially in oncology.
 Payers (commercial and government) have put limits on the percentage of markup they will allow physicians to charge them but fixed price arrangements are increasingly becoming the standard.
-Hospital outpatient facilities also acquire specialty therapies through negotiating their own terms with manufacturers and bill the payers for the drugs.
+Hospital outpatient facilities also acquire specialty therapies through negotiating their own terms with manufacturers and bill the patients / payers for their administration.

 Specialty Pharmacy Operating Models